Meowmixforme/BigFoot/README.md

 ---

 This comprehensive dashboard provides researchers, data scientists, and enthusiasts with powerful tools to explore patterns in cryptid encounters, assess report quality, and generate data-driven recommendations for future field research and analysis.

+- In memory of Dr Jeffrey Meldrum PhD